 Some of the Arizona Christian University degree programs have options for or require additional areas of study.
 These study areas serve to expand the student's horizons beyond the degree or, in some instances, are necessary to fulfill the major's requirements.
 Study areas are designated as concentrations, emphases or tracks, and their use depends on the major.
-A concentration is the term used predominately at ACU, with emphases primarily used with education degrees, and tracks the domain of the Interdisciplinary Studies degrees.
+The term used predominately at ACU is concentrations, with emphases primarily used within education degrees, and tracks within the domain of the Interdisciplinary Studies degrees.

-- Concentrations are closely associated with an academic major and serve to focus, direct, and orient a student's studies along the lines of the concentration.
-Concentrations can be no less than 18 hours and no more than half of the program's total hours of which it is a part.
+- Concentrations are closely associated with an academic major and serve to focus, direct, and orient a student's studies.
+Concentrations can be no less than 18 hours and no more than half of the major's total hours.
 Fifty percent of a concentration's courses must be upper division.
 A concentration is connected to an academic program and, therefore, cannot be taken separately.
-Concentrations are listed on the student's diploma and transcript and are approved by the Higher Learning Commission (HLC). - Emphases are generally less than 15 hours, do not require a specific number of upper-division courses, are connected to the student's academic program, and, therefore, cannot be taken separately.
-Emphases enable students to add specific skills/knowledge to their degree, usually in education, but do not function to orient the program as do concentrations.
-Emphases are not considered distinct study programs, are not listed on the student's diploma or transcript, and may require HLC approval. - Tracks are fields of study consisting of at least 18 credits and are only offered within the interdisciplinary studies degree.
-Tracks are generally equivalent to existing minors but can be customized advisorapproved fields of study taken from courses found in the university catalog.
+Concentrations are listed on the student's diploma and transcript and are approved by the Higher Learning Commission (HLC). - Emphases are generally less than 15 hours, do not require a specific number of upperdivision courses, are connected to the student's academic program, and therefore cannot be taken separately.
+Emphases enable students to add specific skills/knowledge to their degree, usually in education, but do not function to orient the program as concentrations do.
+Emphases are not considered distinct programs of study, are not listed on the student's diploma or transcript, and may require HLC approval. - Tracks are fields of study consisting of at least 18 credits and are only offered within the interdisciplinary studies degree.
+Tracks are generally equivalent to existing minors but can be customized advisor-approved fields of study taken from courses found in the university catalog.
 Tracks are not listed on the student's diploma or transcript.
-Tracks may require HLC approval. - Minors are stand-alone fields of study consisting of 15 to 21 credits and do not require a specific number of upper-division courses (but must have a minimum of six upper-division credits).
+Tracks may require HLC approval.

+• Minors are stand-alone fields of study consisting of 15 to 21 credits and must have a minimum of six upper-division credits.
 Minors serve as a secondary field of study, allowing the student to pursue other areas of interest.
 Minors are not considered a second major of study and must come from either an existing HLC approved program or courses offered in the university catalog.
 Minors do not require HLC approval.